 Information on Classes, Fall 2019• A number of seats remain open in ECON 121.
 Remember that it’s not necessary to take ECON 120 prior to taking ECON 121.

 • A number of seats remain open in ECON 221.
 As a reminder, it ‘s not necessary to take ECON 220 prior to taking ECON 221.• We are delighted to welcome Kiana Yekansani, an expert in Environmental Economics, to UIC.
 Her Environmental Economics class, ECON 370, has plenty of open seats.
 It meets on Tuesdays and Thursdays at 8 AM.

-program which will welcome its first class in the summer of 2017.
-This accelerated three-semester program will prepare students for a Ph.D. program in economics or a career that requires rigorous training in applied economic analysis and quantitative methods.
+The Economics Department is excited to offer an MA in Applied Economics program.
+This accelerated three-semester program (summer, fall, spring) will prepare students for a Ph.D. program in economics or a career that requires rigorous training in applied economic analysis and quantitative methods.
 Neither extensive mathematics preparation nor an undergraduate major in economics is required for admission.

 Econ department now offers courses on education, health, history and law and economics that require only Principles of Microeconomics (ECON 120) as a prerequisite.